SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSTicketCategoryEntity/GetExtraFields.md

 so.topic: reference
 ---

-Get the extra fields on TicketCategoryEntity as a map.
+Get the extra fields on NSTicketCategoryEntity as a map.

 **Returns:** Map containing extra field values by field name.